edge7/exAnna/README.md

 # Other considerations
 When saving the processed dataframe I did not drop the old columns, but drop columns is as easy as calling the drop method.

 Some of the requirements are covered by Spark itself, passing the right schema and the right separator as well as the right NULL value.
+A different approach could be to read everything as a String and then converting manually every column, this approach could help if there are type problems, which does not seem the case here.

 # How to run
 To run just call the main file passing the bucket where the files are stored as argument: